ETC-A/etca-spec/extensions/mode-control-register.md

 ## Real n-bit Address Mode

 In this mode, all addresses are treated as being `n` bits long.
 Addresses always refer to their sign extension to the highest supported address size.
-Entering this mode from a lower n-bit address mode _must_ preserve the program counter.
-Returning to a lower n-bit address mode must preserve the program counter _if possible_ - if the current program counter interpreted as the lower n-bit Address would not refer to the same location, then the behavior of the system is _unspecified_.
+Entering this mode from a smaller n-bit address mode _must_ preserve the program counter.
+Returning to a smaller n-bit address mode must preserve the program counter _if possible_ - if the current program counter interpreted as the lower n-bit Address would not refer to the same location, then the behavior of the system is _unspecified_.